 Can I do the Inner Child Workshop online?

 Yes, certainly!
 We have decided to introduce our Inner Child workshop to an online platform as we see a great advantage in preparation before your visit.
 That said however, it is also advantageous to integrate this work at any time you feel called to work deeper in your commitment to engage the past in order to heal the present.
 You’ll need a comfortable and private space, a mobile phone/tablet/laptop, headphones and notebook and pen.
-The cost is 110 usd per person and can be paid online with Paypal.
+The cost is 120 USD and can be paid online with Paypal.